Emulator Issues #6038

 I do not believe that the hardware is region specific.
 As far as I remember, the hardware was able to be used from Japan on US and EU consoles.

-#4 Updated by delroth over 5 years ago
+#4 Updated by delroth about 6 years ago

 Some info about this from tueidj (Devolution), in case someone wants to work on this in the future: